go-ego/riot/docs/en/codelab.md

         RepostsCount uint64
 }
 ```
-As you may have noticed, this is the type of argument passed in the IndexDocument function that was called when the document was indexed in the previous section (in fact that argument is of type interface {}, so you can pass in any type of structure).
+As you may have noticed, this is the type of argument passed in the IndexDoc function that was called when the document was indexed in the previous section (in fact that argument is of type interface {}, so you can pass in any type of structure).
 These data are saved in the sequencer's memory to be called.

 With these data, we can score, the code is as follows:
 ```go